Chapter 2: A twist on how we Communicate

 “Yeah, you’re right.
 I find I hide behind the computer and communicate by emails because it is feels safer.
 What I am finding out in these last few days is that all I am doing is avoiding the situation instead of approaching it.
 These issues were not going away even if I wished they would.
 I just wasted time procrastinating.
 I need to be more pro-active in my communications starting now.”

 Anna walked to Mary’s office.
 She saw her manager was with her and looking grim.
 She spoke to them both, “hi guys, so sorry for the craziness but the customer is fuming about the positioning of the unit and does know it’s going to be on his dime.
-He just wants help on figuring out a solution which is cost-effective.
-This is why I sent you both the request for tomorrow morning’s call.
+He just wants help figuring out a solution which is cost-effective.
+This is why I sent you both the requests for tomorrow morning’s call.
 Can you both make it?”

 “No, he is aware of their error so we shouldn’t really bring it up tomorrow.
 We are to brainstorm potential options and have them decide.”